MarinaFroes/style-guides-compilation/README.md

-# Style Guidelines Compilation
+# Style Guidelines Compilation :construction_worker: :construction:

-The following is a compilation of style guidelines that I use as reference for writing clean, readable and beautiful code.
+These styles guides were originally created for the [JoinMe](https://github.com/MikeVedsted/JoinMe) project based on several other style guides that I normally use as a reference to write beautiful, clean and readable code.

 I also made some changes to the original sources that I used as reference to fit my personal preference.
 If you decide to use this material, feel free to change the parts you find necessary.
+All references used here are available in the [References](#references) section.

 #### Table Of Contents